 Kavli Fulldome Lecture Series

 In partnership with The Kavli Foundation these lectures fully utilize the visualization capabilities of the Grainger Sky Theater.
 Innovative ‘domecasting’ technology allows us to live simulcast the lectures to other planetariums around the world.
 Learn more about these lectures and the next lecture taking place here.

 Worldwide Telescope (WWT) is an open source visualization software package that enables your computer to function as a virtual telescope.
 Adler SVL staff have contributed to the content and development of WWT.
-Worldwide Telescope was used to create Adler’s show, Cosmic Wonder, and it powers several exhibits throughout the museum.
+Worldwide Telescope was used to create the Adler’s former sky show, Cosmic Wonder, and it powers several exhibits throughout the museum.